chevron icon chevron icon chevron icon

 So, what is animal adaptation?

-First things first, let’s understand what animal adaptation is and why it's important.
+For starters, let’s understand what animal adaptation is and why it's important.

 Adaptation is a unique feature or behaviour that allows an animal to survive in its environment.
 Animals use adaptations to find food, protect themselves, and reproduce.